The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 |---|---|

-| Material Compatibility | Select materials that resist corrosion and match the fluid in the system. |
+| Material Compatibility | Select materials to resist corrosion mechanisms expected in the fluid/service. |

-| Pressure and Temperature | Confirm the flange can handle system pressure and temperature. |
+| Pressure and Temperature | Confirm ratings using the governing standard and material stress tables for your design basis. |

 Routine maintenance tasks: